coreboot/coreboot/util/autoport/readme.md

 * If they use different data, use several files.

-If memory initialization is not working, in particular write training (timB) on DIMM's second rank fails, try enbling rank 1 mirroring, which can't be detected by inteltool.
+If memory initialization is not working, in particular write training (timB) on DIMM's second rank fails, try enabling rank 1 mirroring, which can't be detected by inteltool.
 It is described by SPD field "Address Mapping from Edge Connector to DRAM", byte `63` (`0x3f`).
 Bit 0 describes Rank 1 Mapping, 0 = standard, 1 = mirrored; set it to 1.
 Bits 1-7 are reserved.